RoboBreizh-RoboCup-Home/manager_pepper/README.md

 - In a second terminal, you can publish on topic **/pnp/planToExec** to indicate which Petri Plan the manager must use.
 This petri plan must be stored inside **demo_pnp/plans** folder.
 We'll use the plan called "plan_test_ros" here.
 ```
-# If you want to use a ROS Melodic installation on your computer
+# If you want to use a ROS Noetic installation on your computer
 rostopic pub /pnp/planToExec std_msgs/String "data: 'plan_test_ros'" --once

 # If you prefer to use a Docker container
-docker run --rm -it --net host --name deckard_ros_melodic ros:melodic rostopic pub /pnp/planToExec std_msgs/String "data: 'plan_test_ros'" --once
+docker run --rm -it --net host --name deckard_ros_noetic ros:noetic rostopic pub /pnp/planToExec std_msgs/String "data: 'plan_test_ros'" --once
 ```

 You can stop the plan using:
 ```
-# If you want to use a ROS Melodic installation on your computer
+# If you want to use a ROS Noetic installation on your computer
 rostopic pub /pnp/planToExec std_msgs/String "data: 'stop'" --once

 # If you prefer to use a Docker container
-docker run --rm -it --net host --name deckard_ros_melodic ros:melodic rostopic pub /pnp/planToExec std_msgs/String "data: 'stop'" --once
+docker run --rm -it --net host --name deckard_ros_noetic ros:noetic rostopic pub /pnp/planToExec std_msgs/String "data: 'stop'" --once
 ```

 ## 4. Roadmap

+- [X] Switch to ROS Noetic
 - [ ] Add Actions support
 - [ ] Add Conditions support
 - [ ] Add Actions interruption support